message/iata/KR.md

 - This does not apply to nationals of Egypt with a diplomatic or service passport.
 13. Passengers with a visa on an expired passport must present a printed "Visa Grant Notice" and the expired passport to the immigration upon arrival.
 14. Passengers with an E-9 visa issued by Korea (Rep.) must present a completed 'Confirmation of Self-quarantine' form upon arrival.
 The form can be obtained at the local EPS center.
-15. Until 30 November 2021, passengers must have a printed negative COVID-19 test result issued at most 3 days before departure from the first embarkation point.
-Tests accepted are: LAMP, NAAT, NEAR, PCR, SDA and TMA tests.
+15. Passengers must have a printed negative COVID-19 test result issued at most 3 days before departure from the first embarkation point.
-The test result must:
-- be in English, Korean or accompanied by a certified English or Korean translation; and
-- have the name of the passenger which must match the name in the passport, the date of birth or passport/ID number and the name of the issuing laboratory; and
-- specify the date that the test was taken; and
-- be issued by an approved laboratory if arriving from Indonesia, Philippines or Uzbekistan.
-Details can be found at the Korean (Rep.) Embassy website in those countries.
-- This does not apply to:
-- nationals of Korea (Rep.) arriving from Myanmar;
-- passengers younger than 6 years;
-- passengers traveling on official business or funeral attendance purposes with a Quarantine Exemption Certificate.
-Effective 1 December 2021, passengers must have a printed negative COVID-19 test result issued at most 3 days before departure from the first embarkation point.
 Tests accepted are: LAMP, NAAT, NEAR, PCR, SDA and TMA tests.
 The test result must:
 - be in English, Korean or accompanied by a certified English or Korean translation; and
 - have the name of the passenger which must match the name in the passport, the date of birth or passport/ID number and the name of the issuing laboratory; and